ptr727/PlexCleaner/README.md

 ### Use Cases

 The objective of the tool is to modify media content such that it will [Direct Play](https://support.plex.tv/articles/200250387-streaming-media-direct-play-and-direct-stream/) in Plex.
 Different Plex server and client versions suffer different playback issues, and issues are often associated with specific media attributes.
-Sometimes Plex may eventually fix the issue, other times the only solution is modification of the media file.
+Occasionally Plex would fix the issue, other times the only solution is modification of the media file.

 Below are a few examples of issues I've experienced over the many years of using Plex on Roku, NVidia Shield, and Apple TV:

 - Container file formats other than MKV and MP4 are not supported by the client platform, re-multiplex to MKV.
-- MPEG2 licensing prevents the platform from hardware decoding the content, re-encode to H264.
+- MPEG2 licensing prevents the platform from hardware decoding the content, re-encode to H.264.
-- Some video codecs like MPEG-4 or VC1 cause playback issues, re-encode to H264.
+- Some video codecs like MPEG-4 or VC1 cause playback issues, re-encode to H.264.
-- Some H264 video profiles like "Constrained Baseline@30" cause hangs on Roku, re-encode to H264 "High@40".
+- Some H.264 video profiles like "Constrained Baseline@30" cause hangs on Roku, re-encode to H.264 "High@40".
-- Interlaced video cause playback issues, re-encode to H264 using HandBrake and de-interlace using `--comb-detect --decomb` options.
+- Interlaced video cause playback issues, re-encode to H.264 using HandBrake and de-interlace using `--comb-detect --decomb` options.
 - Some audio codecs like Vorbis or WMAPro are not supported by the client platform, re-encode to AC3.
 - Some subtitle tracks like VOBsub cause hangs when the MuxingMode attribute is not set, re-multiplex the file.
 - Automatic audio and subtitle track selection requires the track language to be set, set the language for unknown tracks.